 Use the dropdown menu to choose whether you'd like your SLA rule to run only during business hours (Within business hours), or at all hours (Regardless of business hours).

-Note that you can also adjust your team's business hours by clicking Edit business hours.
-Be aware that changing your business hours here will adjust business hours for the team as a whole, and will impact your analytics.
+Note that you can also adjust your Workspace's business hours by clicking Edit workspace business hours.
+Be aware that changing your business hours here will adjust business hours for the Workspace as a whole, and will impact your analytics.
+To adjust any shared inbox business hours, navigate to the shared inbox.

 Step 7 (optional)